 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This alternative history, apocalyptic, fantasy, historical fiction, military science fiction, paranormal fantasy, urban fantasy is a hardcover edition that was published by Tor Books on March 16, 2010 and has 736 pages.
+It is part of the , series and is a alternative history, apocalyptic, fantasy, historical fiction, military science fiction, paranormal fantasy, urban fantasy that was published by Tor Books on March 16, 2010 and has 736 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Down These Strange Streets, Dangerous Women
+Other books by this author which I have reviewed include Down These Strange Streets, Dangerous Women

 An anthology of twenty short stories about warriors from every genre — paranormal to historical, western to science fiction to…